A legal document that makes a person’s wishes about healthcare known.

 Case for Consultation

-A case requested of the Ethics Committee whenever a physician, nurse, patient, patient surrogate/advocate, or any other member of the care team decides to solicit the expertise of any, or all, of the members of the Committee in order to obtain ethical guidance, advice, or recommendations for health care decision-making.
+A case requested of the Ethics Committee by a member of the team in search of guidance, advice, or recommendations for health care decision-making.

 Case for Review

 A case presented to the Ethics Committee for clarification and/or recommendations.